Leolty/cocoa-agent/contrib/CONTRIBUTING.md

 Thank you for your interest in contributing to CocoaBench! 🎉

 We'd love to have your help in building a diverse and challenging benchmark.
 The best tasks come from real problems you've encountered — if it challenged you, it'll likely challenge AI agents too!
+Contributors with **3 accepted tasks** are eligible for co-authorship on the CocoaBench paper, which we plan to submit to a top-tier ML conference.
+We'll work with you through iterative refinement to help get your tasks accepted and ensure they meet benchmark standards.
+Particularly interesting or creative tasks may count for more at the discretion of project leads.

 This guide will walk you through the process of creating and submitting a new task.
 Don't worry if it's your first time — we've tried to make it as straightforward as possible.

 > 💡 **Quick tip:** Please encrypt your task files before submitting.
 This keeps our benchmark data safe from being found by LLM agents that can search online, which helps ensure fair evaluation for everyone.

----

 ## Quick Start